ynori7/credential-detector/README.md

 ```

 ## Limitations
-This program is only scanning global variables and constants.
+The Go scanner is only scanning global variables and constants.
 It will not detect things like this:

 ```go
 type Config {